avodovnik/playwright/docs/src/api/class-request.md

 ```

 ## method: Request.resourceType
+* langs: js, java, python
 - returns: <[string]>

 Contains the request's resource type as it was perceived by the rendering engine.
 ResourceType will be one of the
 following: `document`, `stylesheet`, `image`, `media`, `font`, `script`, `texttrack`, `xhr`, `fetch`, `eventsource`,
 `websocket`, `manifest`, `other`.

+## method: Request.resourceType
+* langs: csharp
+- returns: <[string]>

+Contains the request's resource type as it was perceived by the rendering engine.
+You can use [PlaywrightSharp.Contracts.Constants.ResourceTypes] to access the constants for all the values available as a result of this method.

 ## async method: Request.response
 - returns: <[null]|[Response]>